Residual bulk viscosity of a disordered 2D electron gas: The weight of the zero frequency delta-function peak

+The expression for the weight \eqref{eq:def:A:1} involves the internal pressure which is proportional to the average value of the trace of the stress tensor, $P=\langle T_\Sigma\rangle/ (d \mathcal{A})$.
+We note that the presence of a random potential affects the standard relation for a Fermi gas between the internal pressure and the energy,

+where we used the relation $T_\Sigma=2(H-V)$.
 Here $\mathcal{E}=\int d\varepsilon \nu(\varepsilon) \varepsilon f_\varepsilon$ denotes the energy density where $\nu(\varepsilon)$ stands for the disorder-averaged density of states.
 We mention that the relation \eqref{eq:Pressure-Energy} is analogous to the Tan's relation for the pressure of an interacting Fermi gas \cite{Tan2008c}.
 In our case the random potential plays a role of the contact operator.